SOME OTHER SERMONS

 The Bishop of Stepney's address (Bishop Richard Chartres) May 1992

-At the first service of the new bishop of Stepney, Richard Chartres, his address included the exhortation, that if you had wounds, if someone had hurt you, then rejoice.
+The new bishop of Stepney, Richard Chartres, gave an address at a service early in his episcopal ministry, that included the exhortation, that if you had wounds, if someone had hurt you, then rejoice.
 He said this boldly.
 He explained that it is through your wounds that the Holy Spirit can enter into your life to change and heal you.

 And in another sermon (?date) Bishop Richard Chartres said the following:-